gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 ![Here's one I made earlier]({{ site.url }}/assets/layout.png)

+# Why was this so cool?

+Well, we've set up a route, very quickly, and we have a working site, and we didn't have to edit 1023 YAML files (or, worse still, XML!) to accomplish this!
+Now, of course, up until this point we could have achieved the same with static HTML, or even Post-It notes and crayons!
+Lithium offers us so much more though...

-Right, we have a homepage, we have Bootstrap, now we can start building interactivity...
+We have a homepage, we have Bootstrap, now we can start building interactivity...
+On to the next!